ubleipzig/marctools/README.md

 Installation
 ------------

-You can use debs or rpms, depending on your system.

-If you can or want to use your Go workspace, you can
+You will provide debs or rpms, soon.
+Meanwhile you would need to use your Go workspace:

     go get github.com/miku/marctools/cmd/{marccount,marcdump}

+Executables installed:

+    marccount
+    marcdump